samclarke/sceditor.com/content/documentation/options.md

 Initial height of the editor.
 Can be either an int which will be treated as the px value or a string percentage. e.g. `"100%"`.

-If set to null the height will be set the height of the textarea it is replacing.
+If set to null the height will be set to the height of the textarea it is replacing.

 ## resizeEnabled <a id="resizeEnabled"></a>